 A journalist, Jacob has written articles for Bitch and Curve magazines, profiled L.G.B.T. entertainers for Windy City Times and Just Out, written op-ed pieces for SheWired.com and covered environmental issues for KBOO radio news and Sustainable Today Television.
 For four years, he penned the nationally-syndicated weekly column, TransNation and later he produced and co-hosted the monthly hour-long radio show, Gender Blender.

-For more on Jacob, please visit Diane and Jacob Anderson-Minshall's website:
+For more on Jacob, please visit Jacob Anderson-Minshall's Wikipedia page.

 Polare Magazine is published quarterly in Australia by The Gender Centre Inc. which is funded by the Department of Family & Community Services under the S.A.A.P. program and supported by the N.S.W.
 Health Department through the AIDS and Infectious Diseases Branch.
 Polare provides a forum for discussion and debate on gender issues.
 Unsolicited contributions are welcome, the editor reserves the right to edit such contributions without notification.
 Any submission which appears in Polare may be published on our internet site.
 Opinions expressed in this publication do not necessarily reflect those of the Editor, The Gender Centre Inc., the Department of Family & Community Services or the N.S.W.
 Department of Health.